Bulk Uploading Images & ZIP Files

-Preparing Your ZIP File
+Preparing Your Images or ZIP

 Step 01